sovity/edc-ce/docs/getting-started/documentation/parameterized_assets_via_ui.md

 ## Asset Properties

-The parameterization process creates special "asset properties" that let you know what kind of parameterization is enabled for the HTTP Data asset.
-However, these properties aren't shown in the user interface yet.
-Thus, this information needs to be noted down manually.
+The parameterization process adds metadata to the asset that lets you know what kind of parameterization is enabled for the HTTP Data asset.
+However, due to an issue with asset metadata not getting persisted for consuming contract agreements, the available / required options aren't shown when initiating a transfer.
+Thus, currently, this information needs to be noted down manually from the catalog.